panunu/metropolia-thesis-latex/README.md

 1. Once logged in ShareLaTeX: Open Project section.
 Then New Project &rarr; Upload Project &rarr; select the zip (otherwise with the paid version you could sync with github (your fork))
 1. Once project opened: from the menu change "compiler" to XeLaTeX

+### Using Overleaf

+1. Same instructions as for ShareLaTeX; but to [Overleaf](https://www.overleaf.com/)
+1. Among others [advantages](https://www.overleaf.com/plans): unlimited collaborators and git access with free account

 ## Editor